New Artificial Turf Smell and First Cleaning: What to Expect and When to Act

 TurFresh technician spraying cleaner across a residential artificial turf lawn to sanitize, deodorize, and refresh synthetic grass.

+TurfBloom is TurFresh's fiber revival and infill decompaction service.
+For newly installed turf, it is especially valuable if infill compaction is already visible: flat or matted fibers, reduced drainage after rain, or hard surface feel underfoot.
 TurfBloom uses controlled mechanical agitation to loosen and redistribute compacted infill, restoring the fiber's upright position and drainage efficiency.
-For most new residential installs with light-to-moderate use, TurfBloom can be combined with TurfClean at the first professional visit for a comprehensive reset.
+For most new residential installs with light to moderate use, TurfBloom can be combined with TurfClean at the first professional visit for a comprehensive reset.

 What Happens If You Wait Too Long for the First Cleaning?

 Waiting more than 90 days for a first professional cleaning allows contamination to reach a threshold where surface treatment alone may no longer be fully effective.
-Here is what develops when the first cleaning is delayed:

-⚠️ Permanent odor bonding: Ammonia and sulfur compounds from organic waste bond chemically to infill particles after approximately 60 to 90 days.
+Permanent odor bonding: ammonia and sulfur compounds from organic waste bond chemically to infill particles after approximately 60 to 90 days.
 At this stage, odor requires deep infill flushing, a more extensive and costly process than early-stage treatment.

-⚠️ Infill compaction damage: Heavily compacted infill can cause micro-abrasions in the turf backing over time, reducing the structural lifespan of the installation.
+Infill compaction damage: heavily compacted infill can cause micro-abrasions in the turf backing over time, reducing the structural lifespan of the installation.

-⚠️ Warranty implications: Some artificial turf manufacturers specify maintenance requirements in warranty documentation.
+Warranty implications: some artificial turf manufacturers specify maintenance requirements in warranty documentation.
 Skipping professional cleaning in the first year can create grounds for warranty denial on surface degradation claims.

 Before-and-after comparison of artificial turf showing TurFresh cleaning results with brighter, fresher grass